steedos/steedos-platform/CONTRIBUTING.md

 - Clone this repository to your local.
 - Enter to the local folder of this repository by command line.
 - Run `yarn` on command line to install the dependent NPM packages.
-- Then run `yarn bootstrap` to auto clone git submodules for this repository and link them by [lerna](https://lerna.js.org/).
+- Then run `yarn bootstrap` to auto link the npm packages that mentioned in the file `lerna.json` by [lerna](https://lerna.js.org/).
 - Then run `yarn build` to auto build all NPM packages in the folder "packages" and "services" of the source code.
 - Start the MongoDB service.

 ## Run Project

-- Run `yarn start` on the command line to start a template project
+- Run `yarn start` on the command line to start the template project in the folder `/steedos-projects/project-community`

-- Use your browser to access `http://127.0.0.1:5000`.
+- Use your browser to access `http://localhost:5000`.

+You will see the initialization page for activating the steedos project after starting the project for the first time.

-> You do not need to run `yarn` on command line to install the dependent NPM packages, because all of the dependence are linked to the souce code or the node_modules of the parent folder.
+> You do not need to run `yarn` on command line in the folder `/steedos-projects/project-community` to install the dependent NPM packages, because all of the dependence are linked to the souce code or the node_modules of the parent folder.

 > Here you are using our source code as the development tool, you do not need to install [Meteor](https://www.meteor.com/).

+## Activate Steedos

+Sign up for an account at [Steedos Customer Portal](https://console.steedos.cn/) and then refer to [this document](https://www.steedos.cn/docs/deploy/deploy-activate) to activate Steedos.

 ## Run The Source Code Of Meteor Bundle